isabella232/looker-slackbot/README.md

+# Deprecated

+This is not supported anymore and has been replaced with other chatops

 # Lookerbot for Slack

 Lookerbot for [Slack](http://slack.com) integrates with [Looker](http://looker.com) to allow you to query all of your data directly from Slack.
 This enables everyone in your company to share data easily and answer data-driven questions instantly.
 Lookerbot expands Looker URLs in channels and allows you to create custom commands for running saved queries.